shurrey/Blackboard-docsSite/learn/b2/getting-started/starter-b2.md

 ---
 layout: post
 title: "Starter Building Block Readme"
-purple-text-title: "Starter Building Block Readme"
 categories: Learn b2
 id: learn-b2-gs-starter-b2
 author: Kelley MacEwen
 ---

+# Starter Building Block Readme

 This is the readme for the Starting Building Block.
 The Starter Building block is available in the [Blackboard maven repository](https://bbprepo.blackboard.com/content/repositories/public/blackboard/bbdn/starting-block).

-### Caveat

-**DO NOT INSTALL THE STARTER BLOCK ON A PRODUCTION SYSTEM OR ANY SYSTEM ACCESSIBLE VIA THE PUBLIC INTERNET._ Installing the starting block on a production system presents a security risk.**
+>DO NOT INSTALL THE STARTER BLOCK ON A PRODUCTION SYSTEM OR ANY SYSTEM ACCESSIBLE VIA THE PUBLIC INTERNET._ Installing the starting block on a production system presents a security risk.**

-### Introduction
+## Introduction

 The Starting Block Building Block can be used to dynamically deploy another Building Block for the purpose of testing changes.
 It is for use during the